nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ModelClassDiagram](images/ModelClassDiagram.png)

 * `Person` does not contain the `Address` field anymore.
-* `Person` contains a new `Note` field, `SuperGroup` field and `SubGroup` field.
+* `Person` contains a new `Note` field.
-* `Person` does not contain direct reference to `SuperGroup` and `SubGroup` but strings of SuperGroup and for display purposes.
+* `Person` contains `HashSet<String>` containing `SuperGroup` and `SubGroup` names for display purposes.

-* This UML diagram is the current class structure implemented.
+    * These are just `String` objects, and are not actual references to `Group` objects.
+* `Name` must start with an alphabet character.
+    * This is due to the fact that our parser will be unable to differentiate between indexes and names when parsing commands.
+* `Name` may contain `-` and `.` characters.
+    * This is to account for people with these special characters in their names.

 Here is the better class structure to be implemented:
 ![ModelClassDiagram2](images/BetterModelClassDiagram.png)

 * `Trie` allows tags to be autocompleted as commands are entered.
 * Storing `String` objects in a `Trie` in Notor allows all tags to only get created once instead of once per object.
 * Storing tags as `String` objects in a trie is simpler than a dedicated `Tag` class.
+* This feature is planned for a future update, as the `Trie` data structure has already been implemented.
+* This feature could also not be implemented due to short form commands already being very user friendly.

 ### Storage component